ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 is used in the Destination Connection ID field of packets from the client to the target.
-- Virtual Client Connection ID: a fake QUIC Connection ID that is chosen by the client that the proxy MUST use when sending QUIC packets in forwarding mode.
+- Virtual Client Connection ID: a fake QUIC Connection ID that is chosen by the client that the proxy MUST use when sending QUIC packets in forwarded mode.
-- Virtual Target Connection ID: a fake QUIC Connection ID that is chosen by the proxy that the client MUST use when sending QUIC packets in forwarding mode.
+- Virtual Target Connection ID: a fake QUIC Connection ID that is chosen by the proxy that the client MUST use when sending QUIC packets in forwarded mode.

 ## Virtual Connection IDs